 - Light activities are best as you recover.
 Check with your doctor before doing any strenuous activity, resuming sexual activity, or driving.

 Recovery takes about 2 weeks.
 If you need new glasses or contact lenses, you can usually have them fitted at that time.
 Keep your follow-up visit with your doctor.

-American Academy of Ophthalmology Preferred Practice Patterns Cataract and Anterior Segment Panel, Hoskins Center for Quality Eye Care.
-Cataract/anterior segment summary benchmark - 2016.
-Updated October 2016.
+American Academy of Ophthalmology website.
+Preferred Practice Patterns.
+AAO PPP Cataract and Anterior Segment Panel, Hoskins Center for Quality Eye Care.
+Cataract in the adult eye PPP - 2021.

 Lacy M, Kung TPH, Owen JP, et al. Endophthalmitis rate in immediately sequential versus delayed sequential bilateral cataract surgery within the Intelligent Research in Sight (IRIS) Registry Data.
 Ophthalmology.
 2022;129(2):129-138.
 PMID: 34265315

 Salmon JF.
 Lens.
 In: Salmon JF, ed.
 Kanski's Clinical Ophthalmology.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 10.

 Shorstein NH, Liu L, Carolan JA, Herrinton L. Endophthalmitis prophylaxis failures in patients injected with intracameral antibiotic during cataract surgery.
 Am J Ophthalmol.
 2021;227:166-172.
 PMID: 33571472

 Reviewed by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.